 About Rh Incompatibility

 Although there is a placental barrier that separates maternal and fetal blood, blood from the baby can still sometimes cross into the mother’s bloodstream.
 This is especially likely to occur during delivery.
-When crossover happens, the woman’s immune system will produce antibodies that fight against the baby’s blood.
+When crossover happens, the woman’s immune system will react to the baby’s blood as a foreign substance and produce antibodies that fight against it.

-During a woman’s first pregnancy with Rh incompatibility, this is unlikely to cause a problem.
+During a woman’s first pregnancy with Rh incompatibility, this is unlikely to cause a problem (1).
 Usually, the baby is born before there are enough antibodies to cause real harm.
-However, once the antibodies are produced, they remain in the mother’s body long after the baby is born.
+Once the antibodies are produced, however, they remain in the mother’s body long after the baby is born.
 If she has a second pregnancy with an Rh-positive fetus, the incompatibility may be dangerous.
-A first baby may also be at risk if the mother has previously been exposed to Rh-positive blood by other means (see “Risk Factors for Rh Incompatibility”).
+A first baby may also be at risk if the mother has previously been exposed to Rh-positive blood by other means (see “Risk factors for Rh incompatibility” below).

-Maternal antibodies can cross the placenta and attack fetal red blood cells, leading to hemolytic anemia.
-This is a condition in which the baby’s red blood cells are destroyed faster than they can be replenished.
+Hemolytic anemia is a condition in which the baby’s red blood cells are destroyed faster than they can be replenished.
+This happens when maternal antibodies cross the placenta and attack fetal red blood cells (1).
 Hemolytic anemia is very dangerous because red blood cells transport oxygen throughout the baby’s body.
-Without enough oxygen, the baby may develop serious problems such as hypoxic-ischemic encephalopathy (HIE) and resultant brain damage.
-Severe cases of hemolytic anemia are sometimes fatal.
+Without enough oxygen, the baby may develop serious problems such as kernicterrus, hypoxic-ischemic encephalopathy (HIE) and resultant brain damage.
+Severe cases of hemolytic anemia can be fatal.

 Risk factors for Rh incompatibility include: